kimhyunsoon/micro-db-mongo/README.md

 bash run.sh
 ```

 3. Access the Docker container and run `init.sh`.
-(For the initial execution or data initialization.)
+(For the initial execution or after data initialization.)
 ```bash
 docker exec -it $container_id bash
 ```